SaibotMagd/ClearMap2/README.md

 [News and Media](https://christophkirst.github.io/ClearMap2Documentation/html/media.html)
 =========================================================================================

-ClearMap has been featured in differnet articles, interviews and a TEDx talk:
+ClearMap has been featured in different articles, interviews and a TEDx talk:

 <p align="center">
 <a href="https://www.ted.com/talks/christoph_kirst_a_transparent_journey_into_the_brain_and_its_flexible_function">